alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

 description: How we leveraged Django abstractions to seamlessly integrate Postgres Row-level Security
 ---

 Enter the Software-as-a-service world and the term "database multi-tenancy" becomes an everyday matter.
-Housing the data of multiple customers in a few number of databases implies that one must be able to tell which data belongs to which customer, and let every user interact only with the data that is in the scope of their accounts.
+Housing the data of multiple customers in a few number of databases implies that one must be able to tell which data belongs to which customer, and let every user interact only with the data that is in the scope of the accounts they belong to.

 Architecting database multi-tenancy is a [topic on its own](https://learn.microsoft.com/en-us/azure/azure-sql/database/saas-tenancy-app-design-patterns).
-At Alasco we store data for different accounts on the same tables, and identify them either directly or indirectly through foreign keys.
+At Alasco we store data for different accounts on the same tables and identify them either directly or indirectly through foreign keys.

 For a few years until now we had been using database joins on every query to filter the rows of each table that were in scope for the user making a request.
-But Postgres comes with [Row-level security](https://www.postgresql.org/docs/15/ddl-rowsecurity.html) and we surely had to try that.
+But Postgres comes with [Row-level security](https://www.postgresql.org/docs/15/ddl-rowsecurity.html) and we surely wanted to try that.

 After successfully implementing Row-level security in the parts of our codebase that use the FastAPI + SQLAlchemy stack, we wanted to take the next step and do the same for the Django stack.
 And we did it!

-So now our Django is friends with Postgres Row-level security, and we want to tell you our story.
+Now we can proudly tell that our Django is friends with Postgres Row-level security.
+Here's how we made it happen.

 ## Row-level security in a nutshell

 In Postgres it is possible to add one or many row security policies to a table.

-A policy is a rule that must apply to all rows involved in a given operation (e.g. SELECT, INSERT, UPDATE, DELETE).
+A policy is a rule that will apply to all rows involved in a given operation (e.g. SELECT, INSERT, UPDATE, DELETE).
 Policies must be also enabled on the table before they start taking effect.
 Table owners are normally excluded from the policies, but it's possible to include them with an option to enforce the policy.

 A policy definition can look like this: